Glossary of Formal Languages and Compilation

 Kathak

-Classical dance of North India, linked to the tabla.
-Tablist-dancer interactions are a foundational case study for BP3.
+Classical dance of Northern India, linked to the tabla.
+Tabla player-dancer interactions are a founding case study for BP3.

 → See B6